The village of Broadway is today - as it was a

 and American friends, namely the painters

-Henry James and Edmund Gross.
+Henry James and Edmund Gosse.

 With the sole exception of Henry James, the

-friends had a talent for the unruly, semi- bohemian
+friends had a talent for the unruly, semi-bohemian

 hospitality that was fashionable among artists at